 The Mary Rose Web: https://maryrose.org/

 Was Henry VIII's great flagship - until the day in 1545 when she sank in full view of the shore and the attacking French fleet.
 Alexander McKee located her on the seabed in 1979 and the whole story of her discovery in the Solent is a remarkable adventure.
 Preservation of the timber structure is now completed and ship may be viewed, together with all the equipment found in her hull and on the sea bed, in the new Mary Rose Museum which is part of the Portsmouth Historic Dockyard

+Built in 1915 by Harland and Wolf she was fitted with a 6" gun for costal bombardment work - in the Dardanelle's campaign - for example, and elsewhere, and in her role as a minelayer.
 You will find her in dry dock at the Portsmouth Historic Dockyard, adjacent to the Victory.
-Used in the Dardanelle's campaign and elsewhere.
 She is now completely restored and an excellent subject for model makers.

 This museum is on the East bank of the Rhine at Koblenz and is approached from Koblenz by way of the spectacular Pfaffendorfer Bridge.

 It is one of the best set out museums which we have visited either in the UK or Germany.
 The staff are endlessly helpful.
 If you don't read German the desk will provide you with "crib" sheets in English.
 It is permitted to take non-commercial photographs but courteous to ask first.
 The history of Rhine traffic is set out in separate rooms and the models used are of superb quality.
 They include the astonishing rope laying steam tug shown here, models of the vast Rhine timber rafts - and a wide variety of Rhine craft from early times to date.

 Everyone interested in the Rhine should visit our Rhineships Source Page

 Rhein-Museum Koblenz, Charlottenstraße 53 a

 Web site: http://www.rrm.co.uk